kammitama5/kammitama5.github.io/_posts/2020-01-26-Sunday-January-26th.md

   either through exoskeleton stuff, 3D modelling, mentoring students, being part of hobby robotics groups such as SV-ROS, etc. In California, there is a lot of that, and people are intellectually curious in general, so you get a lot of people who pick up a machine shop class just to gain the skills for a thing they're trying to build.
-I miss that freedom these days.
+I miss that freedom these days; academia can be so narrow-minded in that respect, and so rigid.
+I struggled a lot with this in Undergrad, and expect to continue to struggle a lot with this in grad school, because I often draw from different things.
 I used to be a part of a hackerspace in downtown LA that would do everything from large-scale 3D printing, machining, welding, woodworking, and architectural robotics used on parametric modelling node-based programming.
 Oh yeah, and sometimes there would be charcoal drawing in there, too, and I would attend 72 hour long drawing events, where people would stay up for 72 hours and live on nothing